FMaz008/VineHelper/docs/MEMORY_LEAK_FIXES.md

 6. **Optimize Array Operations**: Review and combine filter/map/forEach chains into single loops where possible
 7. **Implement Object Pooling**: For frequently created objects in socket message processing

+## Additional Fix: Bulk Remove DOM Cleanup

+### Issue

+The `bulkRemoveItems` method in NotificationMonitor was not cleaning up DOM references when removing items in bulk (during auto-truncate), which could lead to memory leaks.

+### Fix Applied

+Modified `bulkRemoveItems` to null out DOM element and tile references for items being removed, ensuring proper garbage collection during bulk operations.

+## Additional Fix: Date-based Sorting

+### Issue

+When using "Fetch: last 12 hrs", items were not properly sorted by date, resulting in mixed chronological order.
+The `sortItems()` method was not actually sorting items for date-based sort types, relying instead on DOM insertion order which was broken during batch fetches.

+### Fix Applied

+Modified `ItemsMgr.sortItems()` to properly sort items by timestamp for date-based sorting:

+- Added sorting logic for `TYPE_DATE_ASC` (oldest first) and `TYPE_DATE_DESC` (newest first)
+- Items are now sorted by their timestamp property
+- This ensures proper chronological order after fetching historical items

 ## Impact

 These fixes should significantly reduce memory consumption over time, especially for users who keep the notification monitor running for extended periods.
 The fixes prevent: